uiceds/syllabus/manuscript.md

 Log in to the [module discussion forum](https://compass2g.illinois.edu/webapps/discussionboard/do/forum?action=list_threads&course_id=_52490_1&nav=discussion_board_entry&conf_id=_260881_1&forum_id=_442877_1) and make one initial post and two responses.
-Refer to the [Discussion Forum Instructions and Rubric](discussion-forum-instructions-and-rubric) for instructions how to compose posts to the discussion forum, and how they will be graded.
+Refer to the [Discussion Forum Instructions and Rubric](#discussion-forum-instructions-and-rubric) for instructions how to compose posts to the discussion forum, and how they will be graded.

 **The initial post for this module are due by Thu 8/27/2020, 12:00 CDT and all response posts are due by Tue 9/1/2020, 12:00 CDT.**

 #### Module 1 Homework
 The homework for Module 1 covers the required readings and lectures and is available [here](https://prairielearn.engr.illinois.edu/pl/course_instance/89830/assessment/2215179/).
+General information about homework assignments is [here](#homeworks-and-exams).

 **The homework for this module is due by Thu 8/27/2020, 12:00 CDT for 110% credit, by Tue 9/1/2020, 12:00 CDT for 100% credit, and by Thu 9/10/2020, 12:00 CDT for 80% credit.**

 #### Module 1 Topics for Zoom Meetings